Solitaire

 evolved into various forms, each offering a unique challenge and experience.
 Whether you're a

-beginner or a seasoned player, this guide will provide comprehensive instructions on how to
+beginner or a seasoned player, this guide will provide comprehensive instructions on how to play

-gameplay.
 Let's explore the world of Solitaire and learn how to master this classic game.

 What is Solitaire?